Mason10198/SkywarnPlus/README.md

 ## Mapping to DTMF Control Codes

-You can map the CONTROL.sh script to DTMF control codes in the `rpt.conf` file of your AllStar node.
+You can map the CONTROL.sh script to DTMF control codes in the `rpt.conf` file of your node.
 Here is an example of how to do this:

 ```bash
 801 = cmd,/usr/local/bin/SkywarnPlus/CONTROL.sh enable toggle ; Toggles SkywarnPlus